 Tahune also boasts a hang gliding experience, mountain biking, numerous walks that cater for every, and I mean every, fitness and skill level, guided tours, bridges, a lovely cafe, a shop, an information centre running videos of how life used to be.
 Man was it tough for the piners who used to fell Huon Pines in the remote regions of Tasmania.
 There’s also loads of information about flora, fauna, the facilities themselves and Aboriginal history.

 We were staying in The Lodge which can accommodate up to 23 people in 8 rooms, which range from doubles to bunk rooms.
 For our stay we had the place to ourselves and a simple but lovely double bed room.

 Lodge accommodation usually scares me.
 We’ve all been there, you know what I mean.
 The Tahune AirWalk Lodge is an exception.
 It’s new, very well appointed and well looked after.
 There’s a cozy wood fire that had been lit in anticipation of our arrival and kept the place toasty and warm for the duration of our stay.
 There are so many bathrooms, showers, sinks, stoves, seats and tables that it is hard to imagine anyone ever using them all at once even when the place is at capacity.
 Books and DVDs are provided in case you need evening entertainment other than watching the lovely log fire.

-The visitors centre and cafe is there for meals during the day and you can order a dinner package that will be delivered to the lodge fridge and waiting for you to cook at your leisure.
+The visitor centre and cafe are there for meals during the day and you can order a dinner package that will be delivered to the lodge fridge and waiting for you to cook at your leisure.
 We had the steak and salad dinner.
 It was great value, fresh and tasty.